prog4biol/pfb2019/problemsets/Python_01_problemset.md

          My favorite color: Green
         ```
    - Save it, and run it from the command line.
-   - Now add some code to print out your favorite activity:
+   - Now add some code to create a variable with your favorite activity.
+Make sure to give your variable a descriptive name.
+   - Print out the variable with your favorite activity:

        ```
          My name: Sofia